special offers only for you

 -

-Apply Discount in All Inclusive Plan, All inclusive, ¡Room Only + Free Breakfast Buffet!
+Apply Discount in All inclusive, ¡Room Only + Free Breakfast Buffet!, Room only

-Only valid in Star Palace, Pacific Palace, Oceano Palace, Luna Palace, Sunset Palace.
+Only valid in Luna Palace, Sunset Palace, Star Palace, Pacific Palace, Oceano Palace.

 about our hotels